 This gives each service the ability to charge a wider-range of alleged misconduct.
 A service member can be charged with a number of military-specific offenses: being late for duty, absent without leave, derelict in their duties, disobeying orders or regulations, giving false statements, and even using provoking speech.
 Some of these offenses can be so generic, that without proper representation, the government will assuredly have the upper hand.

-They only want a conviction, so at the end of the day the military-specific offense is irrelevant as long as conviction is received.
+They only want a conviction, so at the end of the day, the military-specific offense is irrelevant as long as the conviction is received.
 Do not think for a moment that a presumably trivial accusation will go away.
 If the prosecution wants to make an example out of someone, they will use whatever lawful means at their disposal to ensure “justice” is done.
 Our team has the experience to thwart these accusations and preserve careers.